Whats on offer?

 Knowing the difference between various providers and the service they offer can be a little confusing.
 Nowadays there are mental health care homes, rehab facilities, supported living accommodations, supported housing, emergency housing and more.
 So we wanted to clarify exactly the service we provide at Swinburne Housing.

-Swinburne Housing is a supported housing provider; however we can also fall into the category of supported living with any personal care elements not being carried out by ourselves, but by a registered homecare provider that may visit the premises and deliver that care.
+Swinburne Housing is a supported housing provider; however we can also fall into the category of supported living.

 What is Supported Housing?